frankshearar/Home/Centrally-managing-NuGet-packages.md

 * Package Versions can be centrally managed in `packages.props` file located at the solution or repo root.
 * Package references (`PackageReference`) managed at each project level without any version information.
 * Managing packages for the repo/projects:
-  * Adding packages references not listed in `packages.props` will be an error by default.
-An option to update `packages.props` file as part of adding the package reference will be available.
+  * Adding packages references not listed in `packages.props` will add the package as reference in the project.
+In addition it will add the package details including version info in the CPVMF.
   * Updating package reference per project will be an error.
 An option to update in the `packages.props` file will be available.
   * Removing/uninstalling package references per project is allowed.
-There will be an option to do the same in the `packages.props` file.
 * All the referenced packages and their transitive dependencies are locked in a lock file - `packages.lock.json` present at the level (same folder) as the `packages.props` file.
   * NuGet `restore` action, by default, will always resolve the dependencies using the lock file.
     * It will check if a referenced package (`PackageReference` in the project file) is already present in the `packages.props` file as well as the `packages.lock,json` file.
 If not, it errors out.